-Aryzta investor calls second EGM on €800m rights issue
+Aryzta investor calls second egm on €800m rights issue

-Spanish investor Cobas wants to reduce fundraise to €400m and mandate sale of €250m in assets
+Spanish investor Cobas wants firm to reduce fundraise to €400m and sell €250m in assets

-Cuisine de France owner is under pressue to hold a second EGM over the scale of its planned fundraising.
+Cuisine de France owner is under pressure to hold a second egm over the scale of its planned fundraising.
 Photograph: Nick Bradshaw

 Aryzta, the troubled Irish-Swiss baked goods group, has been urged to halve the scale of a planned €800 million rights issue designed to pay down debt and fund the group through a major restructuring of its operations.